caanene1/ACSNI/README.md

 Variable type - The type of phenotype i.e "numeric" or "character", specified by ```-c```.

+Outputs the strength of the associations across the subprocesses (.csv).

 # Input ACSNI-split

 Expression Matrix - See ``-i``` description above.

 Number of splits - The number of independent cohorts to generate from `-i```.

+Outputs the data splits in the current working directory.

 # Extras
 Example files representing the datasets analysed in the paper are included inside the folder "Resources".